shin3tky/detect_meteors/README.md

-# detect_meteors
+# Detect Meteors CLI

-Detect meteors in batches of RAW photos using configurable image processing pipelines.
+Detect Meteors CLI for batch processing of RAW night-sky images.

-**Note:** This software detects meteors by identifying changes between the current RAW photo and the previous one.
-The first RAW photo is not processed, so please check it manually.
+**Note:** This software detects meteors by identifying changes between the current RAW image and the previous one.
+The first RAW image is not processed, so please check it manually.

 ## Overview
-- CLI-first workflow for scanning folders of RAW photos and flagging potential meteors.
+- CLI-first workflow for scanning folders of RAW images and flagging potential meteors.
-- Works with RAW photos supported by [`rawpy`](https://github.com/letmaik/rawpy) (tested with Olympus Raw Files (ORF) files).
+- Works with RAW images supported by [`rawpy`](https://github.com/letmaik/rawpy) (tested with Olympus Raw Files (ORF) files).
-- Provides region-of-interest (ROI) cropping and Hough transform tuning to focus on likely meteor streaks.
+- Provides Region of Interest (ROI) cropping and Hough transform tuning to focus on likely meteor streaks.
-- **NEW in v1.3**: Complete automatic parameter estimation - all three critical parameters auto-tuned from your images.
+- **NEW in v1.3**: Complete Auto-Parameter Estimation - all three critical parameters auto-tuned from your images.
 - **NEW in v1.3**: Focal length support for optimal lens-specific detection.
 - See the [CHANGELOG](CHANGELOG.md) for release history.